Cyclone brushes eastern Australia before heading back to sea

 Cyclone Hadi was moving in an east-southeaster direction at about 4 km per hour (2.5 miles) at 0200 GMT and should develop a northeasterly track during the day, remaining well off the coast, according to the Bureau of Meteorology.

-Strong winds had eased along the coastline, where ports handle much of the 150 million tonnes of coal mined annually in the Bowen Basin, as well as cargoes of base metals, livestock and agricultural goods, the bureau said.
+Strong winds had eased along the coastline, where ports handle much of the 150 million tonnes (1 tonne = 1.102 metric tons) of coal mined annually in the Bowen Basin, as well as cargoes of base metals, livestock and agricultural goods, the bureau said.

 "Further gradual easing of winds is expected throughout today as the cyclone moves away," the weather agency said.